mstocco/mariostoc.co/content/traininglog/20201220-ironman2021-36weeksout.md

 ## SUMMARY
 I feel I like was **LAGGING A BIT**.

 The hardest day emotionally was actually [Wednesday](javascript:flick('wed');) with more than a few moments of sadness.
+It didn't take much either; maybe a song on the radio or a simple memory to found myself welled up.

-Christmas Eve was better and Christmas Day was a bit better than I thought.
+Christmas Eve was better and Christmas Day was a bit better than I expected.
 Regardless, I did feel like I needed to take [Saturday](javascript:flick('sat');) off to decompress.

 ![On my third attempt, I found the southern entrance to the Mount Work Park](/assets/jpg/IMG_3022-977x550.jpeg Eagles Lake, Highlands, BC)